 - a.
 The Class 2 wetland shall have a minimum 50-foot buffer of undisturbed vegetation as measured from the wetland edge. - b.
-The Class 3 wetland shall have a minimum 25-foot buffer of undisturbed vegetation as measure from the wetland edge. - c.
 Buffer width averaging may be allowed by King County if it will provide additional protection to streams/wetlands or enhance there functions, as long as the total area contained in the buffer on the development proposal site does not decrease.
-Per preliminary review buffer averaging will only be permitted near lots 1 through 6.
-The minimum buffer shall be no less than proposed (37.5 feet).
+In no area shall the buffer be less than 65 percent of the required minimum distance.
 To ensure such functions are enhanced a mitigation plan will be required for the remaining on-site sensitive areas.
-An enhancement plan shall be submitted for review during final engineering review. - d.
-Sensitive Area Tract(s) shall be used to delineate and protect sensitive areas and buffers in development proposals for subdivisions and shall be recorded on all documents of title of record for all affected lots. - e.
-A 15-foot BSBL shall be established from the edge of buffer and/or the sensitive areas Tract(s) and shown on all affected lots. - f.
+An enhancement plan shall be submitted for review during final engineering review. - c.
+Sensitive area Tract(s) shall be used to delineate and protect sensitive areas and buffers in development proposals for subdivisions and shall be recorded on all documents of title of record for all affected lots. - d.
+A 15-foot BSBL shall be established from the edge of buffer and/or the sensitive areas Tract(s) and shown on all affected lots. - e.
 A mitigation plan and financial guarantee/bond will be required for any proposed impacts of sensitive areas.
-The bond amount will include all components of the mitigation plan including, but not limited to, plantings, grading, fencing, signs, inspections, and monitoring for five years. - g.
-Prior to commencing construction activities on the site, the applicant shall mark sensitive areas Tract(s) in a highly visible manner, and these areas must remain so marked until all development proposal activities in the vicinity of the sensitive areas are completed. - h.
+The bond amount will include all components of the mitigation plan including, but not limited to, plantings, grading, fencing, signs, inspections, and monitoring for five years. - f.
+Prior to commencing construction activities on the site, the applicant shall mark sensitive areas Tract(s) in a highly visible manner, and these areas must remain so marked until all development proposal activities in the vicinity of the sensitive areas are completed.

+- g.
 Prior to final approval of construction activities on the site, the boundary between the sensitive area Tract(s) and adjacent land shall be identified using permanent signs.
-Sign specifications shall be shown on final engineering plans. - i.
-During final plat review the applicant shall provide a wetland hydrology analysis to demonstrate how the wetland hydrology will be maintained post-construction. - j.
-Detention out-fall structures may be permitted within the wetland buffer, however, they shall be located in the outer edge of the buffer if possible.
+Sign specifications shall be shown on final engineering plans. - h.
+During final plat review the applicant shall provide a wetland hydrology analysis to demonstrate how the wetland hydrology will be maintained post-construction. - i.
+Detention out-fall structures may be permitted within the wetland buffer, however, they shall be located in the outer edge of the buffer if possible. - j.

-k.
 Prior to final recording and/or during final engineering review, the plan set shall be routed to the sensitive areas group for review and approval.